dvdsvds/yNet/docs/README_en.md

 ### App

 `App` is the entry point of yNet.
-It provides routing, middleware, and server configuration through a single interface.
+It exposes routing, middleware, and server configuration through a single interface.

 ```cpp
 ynet::App app;